Skip to main content

 More employees = more exposure.
 Carriers look at total payroll as a secondary rating factor, and it affects both GL and workers comp premiums.

-"The thing Tampa landscapers consistently get wrong is underreporting their revenue when they first buy a policy," says Joe Greene, a licensed Florida commercial insurance agent since 2005.
-"If you tell a carrier you're doing $75K a year but you're actually doing $200K, you're underinsured — and if a claim happens, the carrier can reduce the payout proportionally.
+"The thing Tampa landscapers consistently get wrong is underreporting their operation when they first buy a policy," says Joe Greene, a licensed Florida commercial insurance agent since 2005.
+"If the carrier prices one kind of operation and the business is actually doing more revenue, different services, or bigger commercial work, that can create audit, coverage, or renewal problems.
 It's not worth it."

 The Pesticide Endorsement Problem in Florida